U.S. Bank Investments Review for 2023

 SPDR Portfolio Aggregate Bond – SPAB

-There are several tax structures that a robo account can be opened as.
-Examples include individual and joint taxable, Roth IRA, Traditional IRA, SEP IRA, and Rollover IRA.
-Only an IRA can add beneficiaries.
+The robo account can be opened in several account types, such as individual taxable, joint, Roth IRA, Traditional IRA, SEP IRA, and Rollover IRA.
+Only IRA owners can add beneficiaries.

 U.S. Bank Self-Directed Investing